Anchor Fasteners (Chemical & Mechanical)

-Anchor fasteners are used for securing structures to concrete, brick, and stone.
-Mechanical anchors include wedge (expansion), drop-in, and ceiling anchors.
-Chemical anchors, such as ampoule and injection (resin + metal), are used for critical fastenings in cracked concrete.
-A wedge anchor consists of a bolt with a cone and an expansion sleeve; tightening the nut wedges it in the hole.
-Pull-out load capacity: M8 — 10–15 kN, M16 — 35–50 kN (in C20/25 concrete).
-Chemical anchors consist of a two-component resin (epoxy, vinyl ester, polyester) + a stud, with a calculated load capacity 20–50% higher than mechanical anchors.
-Certification: ETA (European Technical Approval) is mandatory for critical anchorages (seismic, fire).
-Leading brands are Hilti, Fischer, MKT.
-Packaging includes boxes and cartridges (for chemical anchors).
-Chemical anchors vs. mechanical anchors: Chemical anchors work in cracked concrete, hollow materials, and near edges—where mechanical anchors are unreliable.
-Curing time depends on temperature: at +5°C — up to 2 hours; at +20°C — 20–45 minutes.
-Load calculations are based on ETA or the manufacturer's technical guide with safety factors.
+Anchor fasteners for securing structures to concrete, brick, and stone.
+Mechanical types: wedge (expansion), drive-in, and ceiling anchors.
+Chemical types: capsule and injection (resin + fastener) — for critical fixings in cracked concrete.
+Wedge anchor: bolt with cone and expansion sleeve, tightening the nut wedges it in the hole.
+Pull-out load: M8 — 10–15 kN, M16 — 35–50 kN (in concrete C20/25).
+Chemical anchor: two-component resin (epoxy, vinyl ester, polyester) + stud — calculated load is 20–50% higher than mechanical.
+Certification: ETA (European Technical Assessment) — mandatory for critical fixings (seismic, fire).
+Hilti, Fischer, MKT — leading brands.
+Packaging: boxes, cartridges (chemical).
+Chemical anchor vs mechanical: chemical works in cracked concrete, hollow materials, near edges — where mechanical is unreliable.
+Curing time depends on temperature: at +5°C — up to 2 hours, at +20°C — 20–45 min.
+Load calculation — according to ETA or manufacturer's technical guide with safety factors.

 Attributes